 1965: The Rolling Stones hit #1 for the first time in the US with “(I Can’t Get No) Satisfaction.”

 1965: The seventh Beatles album released by Capitol Records in the US and Canada, Beatles VI, started six weeks at the top of the Billboard pop chart.

 1967: “Pleasant Valley Sunday” by the Monkees was released as the lead single from their fourth album, Pisces, Aquarius, Capricorn & Jones Ltd..
 Written by Gerry Goffin and Carole King, the song peaked at #3 on both the Billboard and Cashbox pop charts.

 1968: Eric Clapton announced that Cream was breaking up.
-The trio stayed together throughout most of the rest of the year, playing a farewell tour that culminated in a final gig at the Royal Albert Hall in London in November, and recording three songs for their last album, Goodbye, which was released in 1969 and filled out with a handful of live cuts from the farewell tour.
+The trio stayed together throughout most of the rest of the year, playing a farewell tour that culminated in a final gig at the Royal Albert Hall in London in November.
+They also recorded three songs for their last album, Goodbye, which was released in 1969 and was filled out with a handful of live cuts from the farewell tour.

 1972: Harry Nilsson’s eighth studio album, Son of Schmilsson, was released.
 Featuring contributions from Nicky Hopkins, Klaus Voormann, Bobby Keys, Peter Frampton, Ringo Starr, and George Harrison, most of the recording sessions were extensively filmed, per Nilsson’s request.
 The plan was to use the footage in a documentary titled Did Somebody Drop His Mouse?, but the film was never released.
-The album was Nilsson’s second and last to enter the Billboard top 20, reaching #12.
+The album was Nilsson’s last to enter the top 20 on the Billboard pop chart, reaching #12.

 1972: Chicago released their fourth studio album and first single-record LP, Chicago V.